Sheikh-Saber/Sheikh-Saber.github.io/index.md

   </head>
   <body>

- <p>In the heart of Melbourne, amidst its bustling lanes and towering skyscrapers, there’s a silent battle brewing—not for land, but for the spaces in-between: the parking spots.
-As trivial as it might sound to an outsider, for Melburnians, the availability of parking is more than just a daily inconvenience; it is a pulse by which the health of its urban lifestyle can be measured.
-A detailed investigation into the parking availability across Melbourne's neighborhoods has unearthed some stark revelations about how something as mundane as parking can dramatically shape urban living.</p>
+ <p>Melbourne has a criical silent battle brewing—not for land, but in its bustling lanes and towering skyscrapers for the spaces in-between: the parking spots.
+It may sound trivial to an outsider , for people of Melbourne the inconvenience is a daily affair for availability of parking.
+It can also be a criterion to judge the health of the urban lifestyle of a city .We tried to look into the parking availability across Melbourne's neighborhoods which unearthed some stark revelations about how something as mundane as parking can dramatically shape urban living.</p>
      <br>

 <h2>Unpacking the Data</h2>
-  <p>The journey begins with a stroll through Melbourne's Central Business District (CBD), where parking spots glitter like rare gems be it Private, Residential or commercial.
-Using sophisticated heat maps to analyze data from various neighborhoods, a pattern emerges—a high concentration of parking availability in the CBD juxtaposed starkly against the sparse parking zones of the burgeoning suburbs.</p>
+  <p> A glance through Melbourne's Central Business Districts, where parking spots glitter like rare gems be it Private, Residential or commercial.
+We find the amount of parking throughout the years and their rise and falls using sophisticated line graphs to analyze data from various neighborhoods, a pattern emerges—a high concentration of parking availability in the CBD juxtaposed starkly against the sparse parking zones of the burgeoning suburbs.</p>
 <br>

    <iframe src="{{ site.baseurl }}/interactive_plot.html" style="width: 100%; height: 600px; display: block; margin-left: auto; margin-right: auto;"></iframe>